100 Famous Japanese Mountains: History

-Though it was at first unknown other than to some hiking-lovers and avid readers, reports that the list was one of the Prince's favorite books increased its profile.
-The Crown Prince is a mountain enthusiast to the extent that he has even belonged to an alpine club, and it has been reported that it is a dream of his to reach the summit of every mountain on the list.
+Though it was at first unknown other than to some hiking enthusiasts and avid readers, reports that the list was one of the (then) Crown Prince's favorite books increased its profile.
+The Emperor is a mountain enthusiast to the extent that he has even belonged to an alpine club, and it has been reported that it is a dream of his to reach the summit of every mountain on the list.

 Since the 1980s, there has been a climbing boom amongst the middle-aged.
 It is not alpinism for experts, sometimes including rock climbing, that has been popularised, but rather more casual hiking or trekking for ordinary people.
 However, due to the creation of more mountain lodges and trails, and the improvement of mountaineering technology, it became possible to climb mountains which had previously been considered very rugged.

 The list became widely read, and more and more people have chosen mountains from the book to climb.
-In imitation of Prince Naruhito, many people have also set the goal of reaching every summit on the list.
+In imitation of the Emperor, many people have also set the goal of reaching every summit on the list.

 Mountaineering programs on NHK helped popularize the list.
 The station televised a documentary about taking up the mountains on the list one by one, and Rambō Minami's mountaineering primer for the middle-aged.
 These gained broad popularity, and the list became widely known.
 Since then, lists of 200 and 300 mountains, lists of hundreds of mountains in various localities, and a list of 100 floral mountains have appeared.